Azure/bicep-types-az/generated/azurestackhci_1/microsoft.azurestackhci/2024-05-01-preview/types.md

 ## ImageArmReference
 ### Properties
-* **id**: string: The ARM ID for an image resource used by the virtual machine instance.
+* **id**: string: The Azure Resource ID for an image resource used by the virtual machine instance.

 ## InstanceViewStatus
 ### Properties